innerfly/yt-dlp-telegram-bot/README.md

 ## Running the bot
 - python bot.py

 - Use a process manager (supervisor, systemd, docker, etc.) to keep the bot running.
+To run with supervisor:
+`sudo supervisorctl reread && sudo supervisorctl update && sudo supervisorctl restart yt-dlp-telegram-bot`

 The bot will start polling.
 In your Telegram client, message your bot `/v <youtube_url>`, and if the download succeeds, the bot replies with a public link like: https://files.example.com/Some_Title-VIDEOID.mp4